-Mr. Pittard, Mr. Kilinski and Mr. Nelson have agreements with H&S Inc. providing for severance benefits.
+Mr. Pittard and Mr. Nelson have agreements with H&S Inc. providing for severance benefits.
 Mr. Pittard's agreement entitles him to 12 months of his monthly base salary if he is terminated without cause.
-Mr. Kilinski's agreement entitles him to three months of his monthly base salary if he is terminated without cause.
 Mr. Nelson's agreement entitles him to 6 months of his monthly base salary and the pro rata portion of his bonus if his employment is terminated for any reason.

 In November 1998, Gerard Clery-Melin resigned as a Director of HSI, and his employment as President and Chief Executive Officer of HSI was terminated.
-In connection with his termination, Mr. Clery-Melin was paid an aggregate of \$766,018 for contractual advance notice compensation and severance indemnity.
-Mr. Clery-Melin will receive an additional \$1,502,200 during 1999, subject, in part, to compliance with certain restrictive covenants relating to his employment and nonsolicitation of Company employees.
+In connection with his resignation, Mr. Clery-Melin was paid an aggregate of \$766,000 for contractual advanced notice compensation and severance indemnity, a portion of which was required to be paid under French law.
+Mr. Clery-Melin will receive an additional \$1,405,000 during 1999, subject to compliance with certain restrictive covenants relating to his employment and nonsolicitation of Company employees.
+In addition, in connection with the termination of his employment, HSI agreed to permit Mr. Clery-Melin to retain the 9,000 shares of Class A Common Stock owned by him, directly and in trust, until December 31, 2000, at which time the Company will repurchase all of the shares at an agreed price per share, unless the Offering has been completed.
+If the Offering is completed prior to December 31, 2000, the shares may be sold (to the extent permitted by any applicable lockup agreements), but any proceeds from the sale of the shares will be held in escrow until December 31, 2000, as security for Mr. Clery-Melin's performance of the restrictive covenants.